-The corporate performance goals under the 2020 Bonus Plan and, in the case of quantifiable goals, the related target levels, were selected based on our corporate priorities, goals, and objectives.
+The corporate performance goals under the 2021 Bonus Plan and, in the case of quantifiable goals, the related target levels, were selected by the Board based on our corporate priorities, goals, and objectives.
 These corporate performance goals included goals related to:

-- clinical and regulatory milestones for our global roxadustat program; - achievement of commercial targets and enhancement of our roxadustat business in China; - study initiation and achievement of enrollment goals for pamrevlumab for the treatment of idiopathic pulmonary fibrosis, pancreatic cancer, and Duchenne Muscular Dystrophy; - human capital-related efforts, including the development of a set of employee values and establishing baseline metrics for employee engagement.
+- key regulatory milestones relating to approval of roxadustat program in the U.S. and Europe; - achievement of commercial targets and enhancement of our roxadustat business in China; - achievement of enrollment targets for pamrevlumab for the treatment of idiopathic pulmonary fibrosis, pancreatic cancer, and DMD; - ensuring long-term supply of pamrevlumab; and - achievement of human capital-related efforts, including attracting, developing, and engaging a diverse, talented employee base.